shubhammehra4/SMART-Metro/README.md

 # SMART METRO

-### A website powered by Machine Learning to dynamically predict the shortest and safest route from source and destination.
+### A website powered by Machine Learning to dynamically predict the shortest and safest route from source to destination.